thesambayo/multi-step-form-challenge/README.md

 Implement a multi-step form component that allows users to input and review information across multiple steps.

+The solution is expected to be implemented in `src/components/MultiStepForm.tsx` file.
+Feel free to create new files as needed within the `src` folder.
+However, the entry component that will be tested is `src/components/MultiStepForm.tsx`

 ## Requirements
 1. **Form Steps**:
    - The form should have three steps as listed the below: